Seizures and Fever (cont.)

 Should my child be put on medication to prevent more seizures?

-- Even without anticonvulsant medication, 60-70% of children will never have a recurrence.
+- Even without anticonvulsant medication, most children will never have a recurrence.
 Febrile seizures themselves cause no lasting ill effects such as brain damage or epilepsy.
 Certain anticonvulsant medications, such as phenobarbital, valproic acid, and diazepam, can lower the recurrence rate to about 10%.
 Each of these medications has drawbacks:

 - Phenobarbital was once widely used to prevent recurrences.
 However, it must be given on a daily basis to maintain adequate blood levels.
 Although febrile seizures themselves have no effect on behavior or learning, phenobarbital does.